dougeby/IntuneDocs/InTuneDocs/whats-new/previous-intune-releases.md

 #### Company Portal website
 - **Company Portal website: Device identification banner will provide more information to end users.** End users can now more easily identify the device they’ve selected when they are using the Company Portal website.
 If the wrong device is selected, they will be able to select the correct device by tapping the **Tap here** link in the home page banner.

-## What's coming
-- **Message center UI onboarding**.
-As part of the migration of Intune into the [Office 365 Management portal](https://portal.office.com/), we will begin taking advantage of their Message Center to communicate new features and other notifications.
-Also, by installing the companion Office 365 Admin mobile app, you can receive notifications on your mobile phone and easily forward any messages to users or a distribution alias.
-We will begin using the Message Center with our May release to notify you when updates are completed and will include information on new and improved Intune features.
-Check out the Message Center today by logging into the [Office 365 Management portal](https://portal.office.com/) and choosing the MESSAGE CENTER option in the left navigation pane.

-- **Changes to Device Enrollment Managers accounts**.
-To improve performance and scale, Intune is no longer showing **all** Device Enrollment Managers (DEM) devices in the **My Devices** pane of the iOS Company Portal app.
-Only the local device running the app is displayed, and only if it is enrolled via the Company Portal app.
-The DEM user may perform actions on the local device, but remote management of other enrolled devices can only be performed from the Intune admin console.
-Additionally, Intune is deprecating use of DEM accounts with either the Apple Device Enrollment Program or the Apple Configurator tool.
-Both these enrollment methods already support user-less enrollment for shared iOS devices.
-Only use DEM accounts when user-less enrollment for shared devices is unavailable.

-### Cloud roadmap
-Keep informed about upcoming developments for Intune with the [Cloud Platform roadmap](http://www.microsoft.com/en-us/server-cloud/roadmap/Indevelopment.aspx?TabIndex=0&dropValue=Intune).

 ### Service deprecation
 - **Intune Viewer apps.** With the release of the new RMS sharing app, we are removing the following Intune Viewer apps, beginning August, 2016:
 	- Intune AV Viewer